 Physicians play a significant role in determining the course of a patient's treatment and, as a result, the type of product that will be used to treat a patient.
 As a result, our success depends, in large part, on effectively marketing our gammaCore therapy to physicians.
-In order for our gammaCore therapy to gain widespread adoption, we must successfully demonstrate to physicians the merits of our gammaCore therapy for the acute treatment of eCH and the acute treatment of migraine, compared to our competitors' products, including products being developed in Phase 3 by Allergan plc, Amgen Inc. (with a comarketing arrangement with Novartis International AG), Biohaven Pharmacuticals, Inc., Eli Lilly and Company, Alder Biopharmacuticals, Inc. and Teva Pharmaceutical Industries Ltd., for use in treating patients with cluster and migraine headaches, particularly because noninvasive VNS, or nVNS, is relatively new as compared to existing traditional treatments for cluster and migraine headaches.
+In order for our gammaCore therapy to gain widespread adoption, we must successfully demonstrate to physicians the merits of our gammaCore therapy for the acute treatment of eCH and the acute treatment of migraine, compared to our competitors' products, including products being developed by Allergan, Amgen, Biohaven, Eli Lilly, Novartis and Teva, for use in treating patients with cluster and migraine headaches, particularly because noninvasive VNS, or nVNS, is relatively new as compared to existing traditional treatments for cluster and migraine headaches.
 Acceptance of our gammaCore therapy depends on educating physicians as to the distinctive characteristics, perceived benefits, safety, ease of use and cost-effectiveness of our gammaCore therapy as compared to our competitors' products, and communicating to physicians the proper use of our gammaCore therapy.
 If we are not successful in convincing physicians of the merits of our gammaCore therapy or educating them on the benefits of our gammaCore therapy, they may not prescribe our gammaCore therapy and we may be unable to increase our sales, sustain our growth or achieve profitability.
 In addition, we believe support of our products by physicians is essential for market acceptance and adoption.
 If we do not receive support from physicians or long-term data does not show the benefits of using our gammaCore therapy, physicians may not use it.
 In such circumstances, our results of operations would be materially adversely affected.